-Figure 7: Roof-to-roof Configuration
+Figure 7: Roof-to-roof configuration in Shanghai, China

 Interference analysis assuming equipment characteristics of a real 60 GHz PP equipment was performed, followed by a simulation assuming a WiGig based equipment.

-Equipment characteristics are shown in Table 8, while results of simulations are shown in Table 9.
+Equipment characteristics are shown in Table 8, while results of simulations are shown in Table 9 in terms of threshold degradation (TD).

 Table 8: Equipment characteristics